 You get very invested in your clients’ stories.
 How does that shape the tattoos you create?

-Ultimately, it isn’t me that shape the tattoo that I’ve created, it is the meaning, stories, and intentions that manifest in the tattoo.
+Ultimately, it isn’t me that shape the tattoo that I’ve created.
+It is the meaning, stories and intentions that manifest in the tattoo.
 In the end, it is the tattoos that shape me as an artist and who I am today.

-She said, “I don’t know, why?”
+She said: “I don’t know.
+Why?”

-And she responded with a very long “Aaaahhhhhhhh.”
+And she responded with a very long “Aaaahhhhhhhh”.

-Your visual style is quite unique.
+Your visual style is unique.
 How would you describe your visual style and how did you develop it?

 It’s what I’d call the ‘Universal Appeal Style’.

-His words still resonate with me until today, because at the same time, my agency almost went into bankruptcy.
-I had to let go of my employees, and I was left with $400 in my bank account to support my family.
-At that time, I only had an average of 4 tattoo clients a month.
-Nothing worked out and everything was failing.
+His words resonated with me because at the same time, my agency almost went bankrupt.
+I had to let my employees go, and I was left with $400 in my bank account to support my family.
+I had an average of only four clients a month.
+Nothing was working out and everything was failing.